Tomorrow (2019 film)

-Tomorrow is a 2019 computer animated Bangladeshi short film directed by Mohammad Shihab Uddin which was released in 2019 on Deepto TV.
+Tomorrow is a 2019 Bangladeshi animated short film directed by Mohammad Shihab Uddin which was released in 2019 on Deepto TV.
 The film is produced by Kazi Zahin Hasan and Kazi Zeeshan Hasan for Kazi Media Limited while Cycore Studios provided the animation and production services for the film.
-The main purpose of the film is to explain the climate change crisis to children.
+The main purpose of the film was to explain the climate change crisis to children.
 It won the best animation film award at Cannes world film festival for the month of August, 2021.

 Plot

 A young boy named Ratul in Bangladesh, is magically shown two very different visions of the future.
 In the first scenario, Bangladesh has been inundated by rising sea levels, causing great suffering.
 In the second scenario, fossil fuels have been replaced by renewable energy and Bangladesh is prosperous.

 The film explains that burning fossil fuels causes climate change, and that the climate crisis can be solved by taxing fossil fuels so that fossil fuels are replaced with renewable energy and nuclear power.